nre-learning/antidote/docs/platform/curricula/lessons/configuration.rst

 are limited to what's been installed in this image.
 So, if you wish to use a Python library or Ansible module that's not present, you may be able to add it to this image.
 If widely applicable enough, we'll consider adding it for everyone.

+Endpoints are individually configured on a per-stage basis, and the Antidote platform provides several mechanisms for accomplishing this, so lesson builders have options when it comes to configuring their Endpoints.

 Specifying which configuration type you want to use for your endpoint is fairly straightforward, but there are some underlying implications you should be aware of for each option, which we'll explain below.